Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/SystemGlossaries.md

 - `Latency is the time required to perform an action or to produce some result`.
 - Latency is measured in units of time - hours, minutes, seconds, nanoseconds or clock periods.
 - [Latency comparison numbers](SystemEstimationTips.md#latency-comparison-numbers)
-- Example - `50 secs to do a transaction`.
+- For example - `50 secs to do a transaction`.

 ## Throughput
 - Throughput is the number of actions executed or results produced per unit of time.